sullewarehouse/ServerSetup/Postfix-Dovecot-Setup.md

 ```

 1. Select `Internet Site`
-2. Enter your `System mail name`, this should match your rDNS PTR record.
+2. Enter your `System mail name`, this should match your Reverse DNS PTR record.
 3. Type the `Recipient for root and postmaster mail` you may leave this blank.
 4. Enter the `List of domains to receive mail for`
 ```